 Learn About the Treatment Approaches We Use for PCP Abuse at Acadiana

 When you come to us, we’ll do a very thorough physical and psychological evaluation to determine if you are struggling with an untreated mental illness and how dependent your body has become upon PCP.
 We’ll also determine what negative health consequences have developed during your drug abuse and begin to manage those as well.
 At Acadiana, we aim to treat all of you – mind, body, and soul.

 If it’s determined you need it, we will place you into our detoxification program – the most intense level of care we offer.
 We use detox to slowly decrease your physical addiction to PCP under the careful eyes of our trained medical staff, who will be monitoring you 24-hours a day.
 Once you’ve completed detox, you’ll move onto the next phase in your recovery.

 Our Residential Treatment program is designed for clients stable enough to fully be engaged in our therapeutic process.
 Clients in our residential program will be medically monitored and supervised 24-hours a day to ensure safety.
 The focus of our residential program is to teach those who come to us about their PCP addiction and enable them to develop the necessary skills to play an active role in their recovery.

 After primary care is complete, Acadiana offers male and female extended care programs.
-Males will continue their program at Acadiana Addiction Center while female clients will continue their treatment at Belle of the Oakes.
 Both of these extended care programs are designed to continue care in order to strengthen the skills learned in their primary treatment program.
 Our extended care program lasts at least three months and involves three distinct phases, each of which will address and reinforce the skills necessary to maintain a life of sobriety.

 Each program at Acadiana Addiction Center will provide our clients a variety of therapeutic approaches to rehab.
 Some of the techniques we use are: